facebookresearch/habitat-challenge/README.md

 # Habitat-Challenge

 This repository contains starter code for the challenge and details of task, training and evaluation.
-For an overview of habitat-challenge visit [aihabitat.org/challenge](https://aihabitat.org/challenge).
+For an overview of habitat-challenge visit [aihabitat.org/challenge](https://aihabitat.org/challenge) or see our paper [[1]](#references).

 ## Task